NVIDIA/TensorRT-LLM/examples/llama/README.md

 ### Run LLaMa with several lora checkpoints

 In this section, we show how to run a model with multiple LoRA modules at the same time.
-Note that if one of the LoRA module has a fine-tuned embedding table or logit GEMM, users should guarantee that all the instances of the model can use the same finetuned embedding table or logit GEMM.
+Note that if one of the LoRA module has a fine-tuned embedding table or logit GEMM, users should guarantee that all the instances of the model can use the same fine-tuned embedding table or logit GEMM.
 Here, we use two LoRA checkpoints as examples.
 These two LoRA checkponits add LoRA modules to `q_proj` and `v_proj`.
 Because we only support adding lora modules on `q`, `k` and `v` at the same time, we need to add `--lora_target_modules "attn_q" "attn_k" "attn_v"`.